infojam-james/Test-Cases/Investigations/Authorising-an-investigation/investigations-12.md

 6 Click the 'Save changes' button.

 ##Expected Results
-+ An 'Authorise' button appears in the bar at the top of the investigation form.
++ The Accountable Person can see an 'Authorise' button appears in the bar at the top of the investigation form.